antoine-dedieu/cutting_planes_l1_SVM_and_cousins/README.md

 We note n,p the shape of X. For each problem, our method uses First Order Methods to initialize a
  - Column Generation algorithm when n<<p
  - Constraint Generation algorithm when p<<n
- - Column and Constraint Generation algorithm for both n and p are large
+ - Column and Constraint Generation algorithm for both n and p are large.

 ## Examples